Key Highlights

 Solution:

-Develop detailed buyer personas to better understand who you’re targeting.
+Develop a detailed inbound marketing buyer journey SaaS to understand better who you’re targeting.

 Optimize your content (blogs, lead magnets, landing pages) around high-intent keywords and ensure CTAs align with your audience’s needs.
 Use tools like lead scoring and segmentation to focus your efforts on the prospects most likely to convert.